th2-net/th2-infra-demo-configuration/README.md

 1) Create a new branch based on master
 2) Make all the wanted changes in the `CRs`.
 3) If you want to add new component make sure to include it in `links-live.yml`, `dictionary-links.yml`, `codec-links.yml` (if needed) link files are placed in `links` directory.
 4) If you are going to have several namespaces together, make sure to assign each component in each namespace with unique `nodePort`. (nodePorts must be unique across the namespaces too)components that require `nodePort` are: `rpt-data-provider`, `rpt-data-viewer`, `act`, `check1`.
+Following ports are reserved by th2-infra: `rmq ampq protocol: 32000`, `cassandra cql: 32010`, `ingress: 30000`.
 5) Make sure that `k8s-propagation` property in `infra-mgr-config.yml` file is set to `sync` (only branches that have this property set to `sync` or `rule` will be deployed by infra manager).
 6) commit all new branch to `git`.
 (After committing new namespace will be created automatically, it might take 20-40 seconds)